-Three 107th Airmen integrated remotely piloted aircraft in the exercise and three from the 274th Air Support Operations
+Three 107th Airmen integrated remotely piloted aircraft in the exercise and

 A Brazilian soldier provides security at a forward refuel point during Exercise Tapio in Campo Grande, Brazil, Aug.
 25, 2023.
 The Brazilian forces trained alongside security force personnel of the 106th Rescue Wing to support the search and rescue exercise.